Doctor of Philosophy (Ph.D.) Major in Mathematics Education

 MATH 7369E.
 Differential Geometry.

-This course is an introduction to modern tools of differential geometry.
-Topics covered include manifolds, Riemannian metrics, connections, covariant derivatives, geodesics, curvatures, extrinsic and intrinsic computations.
-Other possible topics include hyperbolic geometry, Lie groups, Chern-Weil theory, surfaces of prescribed mean curvature, the Gauss-Bonnet theorem, and the Cartan-Hadamard theorem.
-Prerequisite: MATH 7307 and MATH 7309 both with grades of "C" or better.
+This course examines modern tools and methods of differential geometry at the doctoral level.
+Topics include smooth manifolds, Riemannian metrics, connections, covariant derivatives, geodesics, curvature, and intrinsic and extrinsic geometric computations.
+Additional topics may include hyperbolic geometry, Lie groups, Chern-Weil theory, surfaces of prescribed mean curvature, the Gauss-Bonnet theorem, and the Cartan-Hadamard theorem.
+Emphasis is placed on rigorous proof, geometric intuition, and the role of differential geometry in contemporary mathematical research.
+Prerequisite: MATH 7307 and MATH 7309 with grades of "C" or better.

 Grade Mode: Standard Letter